gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 far!
 There might be an outlier at an elevation of 7400 feet and a snow depth below 10 inches that we should explore further.

 \indent A new issue arises in attempting to build MLR models called  ***multicollinearity***.
+\index{multicollinearity}
 Again, it is a not surprise that temperature and elevation are correlated but that creates a problem if we try to put them both into a model to explain snow depth.
 Is it the elevation, temperature, or the combination of both that matters for getting